hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/update.md

 # The UPDATE Statement

 UPDATE statements update existing data in a table.
+They can operate directly on a table and also through a database view.

 They can specify the entirety of columns and/or rows to be modified or just subsets of them.